DocNow/twarc-network/README.md

 <img height=300 src="https://raw.githubusercontent.com/docnow/twarc-network/main/images/d3.png" />

-twarc-network builds a reply, quote and retweet network from a file of tweets that you've collected using twarc.
+*twarc-network* builds a reply, quote and retweet network from a file of tweets that you've collected using twarc.
 It will write out the network as a [gexf], [dot], json or html file.
-It uses [networkx] for the graph model, [pydotplus] for dot output, and [d3] for the html presentation.
+It uses [networkx] for the graph model, [pydot] for dot output, and [d3] for the html presentation.

 If you know CSS you can look at the generated HTML file and modify the style to suit your needs.
 If you come up with a more pleasing representation please send